The Rules of Secret Hitler

 If there are fewer than three tiles remaining in the Policy deck at the end of a Legislative Session, they are shuffled with the Discard pile to create a new Policy deck.
 Unused Policy tiles are not revealed.

 The President chooses a player to investigate.
-Investigated players show their Party Membership (not Secret Role!) to the President.
-The President may share (or lie about!) the results of their investigation at their discretion.
+Investigated players show their Party Membership (not the secret role card that also reveals whether the player is Hitler or not, just whether he's a Liberal or Fascist) to the President.
+The President may share or lie about the results of their investigation at their discretion.
 No player may be investigated twice in the same game.

 Call Special Election